Updated for 2024

 How much does logo design cost?

-Every logo is different, which makes it impossible to give one price for getting a logo.
-This being the case, all graphic designers use different methods to determine the cost for logo design.
-While there are sites out there that claim to give you a logo for $5 or DIY logo makers.
+Every logo is different, which makes it impossible to give one price for a logo.
+This being the case, graphic designers use different methods to determine the cost for logo design.
+While there are sites out there that claim to give you a logo for $20, AI-generated logos or DIY logo makers.
 If you are serious about your company you will want to hire a professional logo designer.
-An experienced logo designer will charge anywhere from $250 on the very low end to over $3000 for a well-established artist.
+An experienced logo designer will charge anywhere from $500 on the very low end to over $3000 for a well-established artist.

 We will describe some of the most common methods for logo design pricing below.